 The Six Nations is the successor to the Home Nations Championship played since 1883 by England, Ireland, Scotland and Wales.
 In 1910 France joined in, and it became the Five Nations Championship.
 It was renamed to the Six Nations Championship when Italy joined the game.

 Six Nations matches take place in February and March in all the participating countries.
-In Ireland, you can witness the rugby hype with the madding crowds at the Aviva Stadium, built in 2010.
-The stadium capacity is 51,700, so there should be a place for you.
+In Ireland, you can witness the rugby hype with the frenzied crowds at the Aviva Stadium, built in 2010.
+The stadium's capacity is 51,700, so you should definitely be able to find a place.